 • MAP •

-In conclusion, there’s a lot of awesome things to do in Encinitas, and a lot of fun surf– these are just a few of our favorite spots!
-Hope you enjoy the Encinitas surf, and let us know if you have any questions!
+As you can see, there are a lot of awesome things to do in Encinitas, and heaps of fun surf– these are just a few of our favorite spots!
+Hope you enjoy the Encinitas surf life, and let us know if you have any questions!